sageserpent-open/modest-proposal/README.md

 Ironically, if you hate plutonium, the best way to get rid of it is to fission it - that really does change those pesky atomic nuclei.
 You get some electrical power into the bargain too.
 Quite a lot of it.

+## The Pipe-dream ##

+First things first - this is just a fanciful idea right now.
+What I'm interested in is finding out whether the goals above could be achieved from a physics standpoint.
+I'm not about to roll up my sleeves and build something in my backyard.

+So let's set out the store...

+- We have a reactor, because that's where plutonium gets fissioned (or just plain 'burnt' if we're being less formal about terminology), and that's what gives us electrical power.
+- We have a fuel cycle, because we want to do something with the existing spent nuclear fuel from the current UK nuclear power plant fleet, as well as new stuff that is being built (the EPR reactors) and I hope will be built (the SMR reactors).
+- We also have a fuel cycle because we need to do something with the stuff going through our special reactor being discussed here.
+- We have a geological disposal facility because ultimately we have to do something with the genuine nuclear waste that comes out of the fuel cycle.

+Now, when I say *'genuine nuclear waste'*, I don't mean the spent nuclear fuel coming out of the existing reactor fleet, or our special reactor.
+I mean the fission products that result from the reactors doing their thing and producing electricity, as well as some troublemaker elements called the 'minor actinides' that are generated as a byproduct.
+Also included are irradiated bits of reactor and what is termed 'fuel cladding', namely the metal sheath that goes around the real nuclear fuel to hold it together inside the reactor and to stop it contaminating the surroundings when it comes out of the reactor.
+There are also various structural bits of metal used to tie the fuel rods together into what is called an 'assembly'.

+So spent nuclear fuel is in reality an entire assembly, containing the actual nuclear fuel, the cladding and the structural bits.
+An awful lot of that is potentially recyclable into a new generation of assemblies that can go back into a reactor.
+However, that isn't done these days in the UK - we just store the used assemblies above ground in secure buildings, or sometimes leave them hanging around in old reactors.

+The fission products contribute a few percent of the spent fuel's mass - typically around 3 to 5% of the mass of uranium used to make the fresh lot of fuel.
+Very little uranium actually gets fissioned in most reactors!

+The minor actinides come in at around less than 1% of that mass of uranium.

+There's roughly a percent or two or plutonium too.

+So more than 90% of the original uranium can be recycled.

+The cladding and structural bits contribute very roughly about a quarter of the mass of the entire fuel assembly.

+It depends on the kind of cladding used, but in many cases it too could be recycled - but that isn't happening anywhere right now.
+The structural bits aren't recyclable at all.

+The thing to bear in mind here is that by recycling the uranium and plutonium, as well as the cladding where possible, we can avoid putting quite so much stuff into a geological repository.